 Her monograph Sidi Larbi Cherkaoui: Dramaturgy and Engaged Spectatorship is published by Palgrave Macmillan in the New World Choreographies series.
 She has published in Contemporary Theatre Review, Research in Dance Education, The Bloomsbury Companion to Dance Studies (ed.
 Sherril Dodds), Oxford Handbook of Contemporary Ballet (ed.
 Kathrina Farrugia-Kriel & Jill Nunes Jensen), Fifty Contemporary Choreographers (ed.
 Jo Butterworth & Lorna Sanders) and The Ethics of Art (ed.
 Guy Cools & Pascal Gielen).
 Her co-authored study guide What Moves You?
 Shaping your dissertation in dance is published by Routledge.

 Lise is a passionate advocate for dance research, having served as a Trustee of the Society for Dance Research from 2009-2024 and as Chair and Co-Chair from 2018-24.
 She is currently a member of the Associate Board of the journal Dance Research.
-She was appointed to the Teaching Exellence Framework (TEF 2023) review panel by the Office for Students.
+She was appointed to the Teaching Excellence Framework (TEF 2023) review panel by the Office for Students.

-I work across the fields of dance pedagogy and critical dance studies and my interests include choreography, dramaturgy, spectatorship, humour and radical joy.
-My work addresses the ways dance responds to and shapes contemporary global challenges, including topics such as migration, transnationalism, and social justice, positioning dance as a force for change and reflection.
+• The ways dance responds to and shapes contemporary global challenges, including topics such as migration, transnationalism, and social justice, positioning dance as a force for change and reflection.

-I am currently working on an analysis of choreographic humour in Igor x Moreno’s TAME GAME (2023) and a comparative reading of Eva Recacha’s The Picnic (2024) and Jeremy Deller and Grace Nicol’s Hogarthian Rave (2025) through the lens of radical joy.
+• An analysis of choreographic humour in Igor x Moreno’s TAME GAME (2023) and a comparative reading of Eva Recacha’s The Picnic (2024) and Jeremy Deller and Grace Nicol’s Hogarthian Rave (2025) through the lens of radical joy.

 • Dance dramaturgy and spectatorship

-• Dance humour and radical joy
+• Dance, humour and radical joy

 • Dance higher education pedagogy